kluchey/OMG/pages/MTH1W___4___4 Investigating Changing Dimensions.md

 		  logseq.order-list-type:: number
 	- If all dimensions are tripled, how does the Volume change?
 Solve this problem without revisiting your warm-up solutions. logseq.order-list-type:: number
-	- If all dimensions are halved, logseq.order-list-type:: number
+	- If all dimensions are halved, how does the Volume change? logseq.order-list-type:: number
+- ## Consolidation
+	- Determine the Volume of the each Solid.
+Use the EQAO Formula Sheet if necessary.
+It helps to know that Prisms are always $ logseq.order-list-type:: number